AdelaideAuto-IDLab/TrackerBots/JoFR_2019/Readme.md

 ## Introduction
 This folder contains all of tracking and planning algorithm written in `MATLAB` to track and localize multiple radio-tagged targets as well as navigates the UAV move in the direction to improve the tracking accuracy.
 This repository is provided as part of the following paper (to be appear):

 Nguyen H. V., Chesser M., Koh L.P, Rezatofighi S. H., & Ranasinghe D. C. (2018). *TrackerBots: Autonomous UAV for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals*.
 Journal of Field Robotics.
-The submitted version is freely available at [ArXiv:1712.01491](https://arxiv.org/abs/1712.01491).
-Demo video can be found at [TrackBots - JoFR 2018](https://youtu.be/mHMOWIHFmcY).
-Please contact us if you need a full accepted version.
+[Paper](http://autoidlab.cs.adelaide.edu.au/sites/default/files/publications/papers/JoFR_trackerbots_after_embargo.pdf).

 Cite using: